freesouls-cc/freesouls.cc/_essays/02-joi-ito-just-another-free-soul.md

 image: https://c1.staticflickr.com/1/200/477842380_ee69046f6f.jpg
 credit: Photo CC-by Mizuka
 bio: >
-  Joichi Ito (伊藤穰一), more commonly known as Joi Ito, is an American-educated Japanese activist, entrepreneur and venture capitalist.
-Ito is the CEO of Creative Commons.
-He is on the board of Technorati, Digital Garage, WITNESS and Global Voices.
-He is the founder and CEO of the venture capital firm Neoteny Co., Ltd. Ito’s photographs have been used in The New York Times Online, BusinessWeek, American Heritage and BBC News.
-He is the author, with Ryu Murakami, of the book Dialog – Ryu Murakami × Joichi Ito.
+  Joichi "Joi" Ito (伊藤穰一), is a Japanese activist, entrepreneur, venture capitalist, Director of the MIT Media Lab and Professor of the Practice of Media Arts and Sciences at MIT.
+  Ito was the Chairman of Creative Commons from December 2006 until 2012.
+  His photographs have been used in The New York Times Online, BusinessWeek, American Heritage, Wired News, Forbes, and BBC News.
+  He has authored and co-authored a number of books including Dialog – Ryu Murakami × Joichi Ito.
 source: From Wikipedia, the free encyclopedia
 links:
     - name: website